woehrl01/pod-pacemaker/README.md

 ### PacemakerConfig Resource

 `nodeSelector`: A map of key-value pairs used for selecting the nodes where the throttling configuration will apply.
 This allows targeting specific nodes based on labels.

 `priority`: An integer value that defines the priority of the configuration.
 Higher values indicate higher priority, allowing certain configurations to take precedence over others.

 ### Throttling Configuration Options

 The `throttleConfig` section comprises four key types of throttling parameters, each targeting different aspects of system performance.
-If you configure multiple algorithms in the same configuration.
-They are applied in the following order: `rateLimit`, `maxConcurrent`, `cpu`, and `io`.
+If you configure multiple algorithms in the same configuration, they are applied in the following order: `rateLimit`, `maxConcurrent`, `cpu`, and `io`.

 1. **Rate Limiting (`rateLimit`)**: